ShiveshM/GolemFlavor/docs/source/physics.rst

 been able to identify for the very first time, a source of high-energy astrophysical neutrinos [11]_, [12]_.

-Of particular interest is the composition of flavours produced at the source.
+Of particular interest is the composition of flavors produced at the source.
-In the simple pion decay model described above, the *neutrino flavour composition* (sometimes referred to as the *neutrino flavour ratio*) produced at the source is:
+In the simple pion decay model described above, the *neutrino flavor composition* (sometimes referred to as the *neutrino flavor ratio*) produced at the source is:

 .. math::